richardjortega/udp_server_client_examples/README.md

-### UDP Server/Client Examples
+## UDP Server/Client Examples

-Examples of UDP Servers and Clients in Ruby and Go, adjust sleep in `udp_client.rb` for speed.
+Examples of UDP Servers and Clients in Ruby and Go.

+Set speed of message with sleep in `udp_client.rb`.

 **udp_client.rb | Ruby UDP Client**

-Ruby UDP Client that will send abritrary messages to the Go Server/Client
+Send abritrary messages to the Go Server/Client

 **udp_server_client.rb | Go UDP Server/Client**

-Go UDP Server/Client that echos out the messages to a Ruby UDP Server
+Receives and sends echoed messages to the Ruby UDP Server

 **udp_server.rb | Ruby UDP Server**

-Ruby UDP Server that will receive abrtirary messages over UDP and STDOUT the message.
+Receives abrtirary messages over UDP and STDOUT the message.

-#### Requirements
+### Requirements
 `go` and `ruby` must be installed for these to work.

-#### Setup
+### Setup

 ```
 $ git clone git@gitlab.swiftwater.lab:richardjortega/udp_server_client_examples.git